Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 The key to the taste of Japanese sake lies in high-quality water.
 The surrounding area of Ogawa-machi, which can produce high-quality washi paper, is a sake-producing region that benefits from its abundant water resources.

 The Matsuoka Brewery, which we visited this time, was founded in Ogawa-machi in 1851.
-At that time, the pillars and beams of the brewery were transported from the family’s original home in Echigo (present-day Niigata Prefecture) when they relocated.
+At the time of foundation, the pillars and beams of the brewery were transported from the family’s original home in Echigo (present-day Niigata Prefecture) when they relocated to Saitama.
 It is said that there were two reasons why they moved to the current location of Ogawa-machi.

-Tsukigawa River, which flows near Matsuoka Brewery, has high transparency and provides excellent water quality.
-The water used for brewing sake is drawn from a depth of 130 meters underground, and this high-quality water supports sake brewing.
+Tsukigawa River, which flows near Matsuoka Brewery, is highly transparent and provides excellent-quality water.
+The water used for brewing sake is drawn from a depth of 130 meters underground, and this high-quality water supports their sake brewing.

 Matsuoka Brewery Co., Ltd.